DaedalusG/LifeBox/README.md

 ![LifeBox Explore](client/public/LifeBoxExplore.gif)

 ## Application Architecture & Technologies Used
 LifeBox was built using react components with hooks and the Canvas API.
 The application relies on a postgreSQL database served with flask.
 User authentication is handled with the flask_jwt_extended and bcrypt.
+This application makes exptensive use of React Portals and the npm package react-draggable.

 # Front-end Overview
 LifeBox has three main react components, DrawLife, Controls, and RandomLifeBox.

+## RandomLifeBox
 RandomLifeBox was the first component constructed and acted as a proof of concept for an implementation of Conway's Game Of Life.
 The entire game is built and run within a useEffect hook.
+The game uses a randomly generated initial condition and a grid of fixed dimensions.
+RandomLifeBox is now primarily used as a background screen for the Login page.

+## DrawLife
+DrawLife runs the user interface.
+It renders initially as a grid with a hud for controling properties of the instance of GOL.
+Users may control the grid dimensions, the rate of board generation, and have the option to randomly populate the grid, or reload an initial grid condition when a saved grid is currently loaded.

+The Game of life relies on a nested loops to iterate over each cell in the current grid (stored in DrawLifes state) and create a new grid according to the rules of GOL.
+The new grid is then saved to state and rendered as a new instance via the canvas API.
+This process is started and stopped by a system of useEffect hooks which are chained together by dependencies built into DrawLife and Controls state.